-Tennessee Uber driver shoots man who fired at him and his passenger: reports
+Tennessee Uber driver shoots man who fired at him and his passenger, police say

-A Tennessee Uber driver shot a man who fired a gun at him and his passenger on Wednesday night, according to reports.
+A Tennessee Uber driver shot a man who fired a gun at him and his passenger on Wednesday night, according to police.

-The Uber driver told police that he drove his passenger to a Nashville liquor store and once there, the passenger held the door open for a man later identified as Jason Johns Jr., who gave him an “odd look,” Nashville's FOX 17 reported.
+The Uber driver told police that he drove his passenger to a Nashville liquor store and once there, the passenger held the door open for a man later identified as Jason Johns Jr., who gave him an “odd look,” according to The Metropolitan Nashville Police Department.

 TENNESSEE MAN LEADS CHASE THAT ENDS WITH CAR IN FLAMES: COURT DOCUMENTS

-Johns then followed the Uber driver and passenger to a nearby street and when the driver stopped to let out his passenger, Johns allegedly fired shots from about 10 feet away, the television station reported.
+Police said Johns then followed the Uber driver and passenger to a nearby street and when the driver stopped to let out his passenger, Johns fired shots from about 10 feet away.

 The Uber driver then allegedly returned fire, striking Johns, who took off on foot then got a ride to a local hospital where he was treated for wounds to his chest and an arm, WKRN-TV reported, citing affidavits.